 - backcountry where it’s vital to have good quality gear

-- new to snowshoeing,
+- you’re new to snowshoeing

-- plan to go on groomed trails
+- plan to do

 FAQs About Snowshoeing and How to Choose the Right Ones